 Goji berries are simply delicious.
-They make the perfect snack and pack a punch with their nutrient density, being a high source of fibre, iron and vitamins a and C. I remember when bought out a bowl for my niece to try and we just sat on the back deck and enjoyed the sun and the soft delicious berries.
-She was just two at the time and I’m glad she liked them so much, they are a much healthier choice for a children’s snack than cheerios or fruity flavoured gummies.
+They make the perfect snack and pack a punch with their nutrient density, being a high source of fiber, iron and vitamins a and C. I remember when bought out a bowl for my niece to try and we just sat on the back deck and enjoyed the sun and the soft delicious berries.
+She was just two at the time and I’m glad she liked them so much, they are a much healthier choice for a children’s snack than cheerios or fruity flavored gummies.

 Goji berries make the perfect addition to any smoothie.
 When you are trying to make a super-powered quick breakfast meal or snack throwing in this superfood will take it to the next level!
 Don’t be shy and have some fun experimenting.
 Try out my smoothie recipe below.
 It’s not overly sweet, super creamy and will help keep you regular.
 If you take probiotics or thinking about taking them this is a great drink to aid in their transport to your small intestine.